microsoft/customer-insights-azure-data-workshop/lab03.md

     Serverless SQL to use the Synapse workspace managed service identity (MSI) to authenticate with ADLS when a SQL user account needs to access ADLS without any other credentials specified.
-(The MSI is named to match the Synapse workspace name asaworkspace\<suffix>.)
+(The MSI is named to match the Synapse workspace name **asaworkspace<inject key="Deployment ID" enableCopy="false" />**.)
 Note, in Lab 2, the ARM template which deployed the Azure services ensured that the MSI had the Storage Blob Data Contributor role on the resource group.
 For further information, view the documentation
     [here](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/develop-storage-files-storage-access-control?tabs=managed-identity#server-scoped-credential).

-1. To validate the Synapse MSI has the proper permissions created by the ARM template, go to the Azure portal, go to the customer-insights-workshop-rg resource group, click the Access control (IAM) tab, and confirm asaworkspace\<suffix> has Storage Blob Data Contributor permissions.
+1. To validate the Synapse MSI has the proper permissions created by the ARM template, go to the Azure portal, go to the customer-insights-workshop-rg resource group, click the Access control (IAM) tab, and confirm **asaworkspace<inject key="Deployment ID" enableCopy="false" />** has Storage Blob Data Contributor permissions.

      ![](images/lab03/media/image24.png)